-- Since a portable feature have a fixed set of value, you will be able to build your project with two different settings of the feature.
-Boost.Build will automatically use two different directories for produced files.
-If you pass raw compiler options, Boost.Build assumes you know what you are doing, and would not care about what options are passed. - Unlike "raw" features, you don't need to use specific compiler flags in Jamfile, and it will more likely work on other systems.
+- When a portable feature is given a fixed set of values, you can build your project with two different settings of the feature and Boost.Build will automatically use two different directories for generated files.
+Boost.Build does not try to separate targets built with different raw options. - Unlike with "raw" features, you don't need to use specific command-line flags in your Jamfile, and it will be more likely to work with other tools.